IMI Europe Digital Printing Conference

 Novotel Barcelona City Hotel, Barcelona, Spain

 The IMI Europe Digital Printing Conference is the flagship strategic conference for the inkjet industry, trusted as a primary source of high value information by senior executives and commercial managers for more than 15 years.
-With a theme of 'Vision 2020', this two-day event includes the following elements:
+This two-day event includes the following elements:

 - Market briefings from leading analysts

 - Perspectives from key end users

 As well as formal presentations, the conference programme includes panel sessions covering key topics, with the panels comprising and chaired by industry leaders.